geoserver/geoserver/doc/en/developer/source/qa-guide/index.rst

 PMD checks
 ----------

-The `PMD <https://pmd.github.io/>`__ checks are based oon source code analysis for common errors, we have configured :command:`PMD` to check for common mistakes and bad practices such as accidentally including debug ``System.out.println()`` statements in your commit.
+The `PMD <https://pmd.github.io/>`__ checks are based on source code analysis for common errors, we have configured :command:`PMD` to check for common mistakes and bad practices such as accidentally including debug ``System.out.println()`` statements in your commit.

 Rules are configured in our build `build/qa/pmd-ruleset.xml <https://github.com/geoserver/geoserver/blob/main/build/qa/pmd-ruleset.xml>`_: